akka/akka-management/docs/src/main/paradox/discovery/kubernetes.md

 ---
 #
 # Create a role, `pod-reader`, that can list pods and
-# bind the default service account in the `default` namespace
+# bind the default service account in the namespace
-# to that role.
+# that the binding is deployed to to that role.
 #

 kind: Role